KoMaN4eRo/EnterpriseAPI/README.md

 # STRUCTURE OF ORGANIZATION
-## Entities Organization have  a hierarchical tree structure and it is give ypu abbility to organizeassets in your enterprise.
+## Entities Organization have  a hierarchical tree structure and it is give you abbility to organize assets in your enterprise.
 So, You will have following entities inside the system:
     1. User (Name, Surname, Email, Address)
     2. Country (Name, Code)
     3. Organization (Name, Code, Organization Type (General Partnership,